jaredly/jerd/docs/Roadmap.md

   - [ ] let them go to cousins... if there's nothing to go to?
 - [x] cell-level jk for moving focus between cells

+- [ ] let's do a bunch of jest test for partial typing. like inline type errors.

 NEXT UP
 - [x] inline
 - [x] when extracting a term, it would be cool to be able to /mark/ some sub-expressions as "have this passed in as an argument".